-Hofstra University’s Annual Shakespeare Festival began in 1950 with a production of Julius Caesar.
-Throughout its’ long history the Festival has presented a varied selection of the plays of William Shakespeare, lesser-known short plays from the period, musicales, and scenes from Shakespeare’s plays performed by high school groups from the greater New York area.
-Each year a different piece is performed on the main stage, representing one of 26 plays of the Shakespearean canon presented at the festival.
+Hofstra University's annual Shakespeare Festival began in 1950 with a production of Julius Caesar.
+Throughout its long history, the festival has presented a varied selection of the plays of William Shakespeare, lesser-known short plays from the period, musicales, and scenes from Shakespeare's plays performed by high school groups from the greater New York area.
+Each year, a different piece is performed on the main stage, representing one of 26 plays of the Shakespearean canon.

 In 2017, the drama program debuted the Hofstra Globe Stage, the most authentic replica in America, as part of the University's 68th annual Shakespeare Festival.
 Hofstra Professor Christopher Dippel, who directed that production of Hamlet, said, "The Hofstra Globe Stage gives us an opportunity to explore Shakespeare's plays the way they were originally presented."